alakeldev/ghost-cod-team-website-pp1/README.md

 ## Credits

 ### Content
-- My knowledge the practical implementation is advanced because of my bachelor degree in IT.
+- My knowledge in the practical implementation is advanced because of my bachelor degree in IT.
 The initial set up & style are close to my previous projects during my university studies. and also they are similar to the 'Love Running' walk-through project.
 From there, I took inspiration for the design of the navigation bar, landing section.... along with the display of the social links in the footer.

 - My previouse experince in addition to styling the form and gallery page in 'Love Running' project were used as the starting point for my form and gallery page.
 However I have applied flexbox and grid properties instead of using float property as I did in love running project. this is because of flexbox and grid are more easy to control the elements on my webpage while float is complicated and not flexible.